HonkingGoose/git-gosling/docs/getting_started/conventions.md

 git commit --all --message="Create a commit"
 ```

-A new reader can see:
+Anybody can see that:

 - Git commit does something with `--all`, probably all files.
 - Git commit creates some kind of message `"Create a commit"`.

-:::tip
+:::tip Sharing Git scripts/code?
-If you're sharing Git code/tips with others, use the long form options.
+When you're sharing Git scripts or code with others, use the long form options.
+This makes it easier to understand what the Git code is doing.
 :::